-Academically, he has carried out research in decentralized systems, social simulation and artificial intelligence from positions in the University of Surrey (UK), the American University of Science & Technology (Lebanon) and the Universidad Complutense de Madrid (Spain), where he did his PhD.
-Coming from a multidisciplinary background in Computer Science and Social Sciences, he has more than 50 publications in those fields.
-He has been member of Scientific or Organising Committees of 40+ international conferences.
-He is Principal Investigator of the UCM partner in the current EU-funded P2Pvalue project on building decentralized web-tools for collaborative communities and social movements (Teem, SwellRT).
-His research interests include online collaborative communities, decentralized architectures, blockchain-based decentralized autonomous organizations, free/libre/open source software, Commons-based peer production, agent-based social simulation, social movements & cyberethics.
-For his full academic profile, you may check out http://samer.hassan.name
+Samer has carried out research in decentralized systems, social simulation and Artificial Intelligence from positions in the University of Surrey (UK), the American University of Science & Technology (Lebanon) and the Universidad Complutense de Madrid (Spain), where he did his PhD.
+Coming from a multidisciplinary background in Computer Science and Social Sciences, he has 50+ publications in those fields.
+He has been a member of Scientific or Organising Committees of 40+ international conferences.
+In the EU-funded P2Pvalue project, he led the technical team that built

-As an activist, he has been engaged in a wide diversity of grassroots initiatives and communities, both offline (e.g. CSA Tabacalera, Medialab-Prado, OLPC) and online (Ourproject.org, Barrapunto, Wikipedia).
+As an activist, he has been engaged in a wide diversity of grassroots initiatives and communities, both offline (e.g. CSA Tabacalera, Medialab-Prado, OLPC) and online (e.g. Wikipedia, Barrapunto, Ourproject.org).
 He co-founded the Comunes Nonprofit and the Move Commons webtool project.
 Recently, he has been accredited as a grassroots facilitator by the Altekio Cooperative.

-He is also passionate about teaching, aiming to apply a participatory approach inspired by assemblies facilitation.
+He is also passionate about teaching, aiming to apply a participatory approach inspired by grassroots facilitation.
 Nowadays he is especially keen on UCM's course on cyber-ethics and law that he co-created.

-With Spanish and Lebanese origins, Samer does not believe in monolithic standpoints but in combining different approaches in order to push forward social change... meaning cross-cultural, cross-disciplinary, mixing activism and academia, or theory and practice.
-You may see his random thoughts and concerns in his Twitter
+With Spanish and Lebanese origins, Samer does not believe in monolithic standpoints but in combining different approaches in order to push forward social change... meaning cross-cultural, cross-disciplinary, mixed methods, bridging activism and academia, or theory and practice.
+You may follow his thoughts and concerns in his Twitter